 Heart disease is often called the silent killer, because we don’t feel our blood pressure slowly increasing or blood vessels narrowing and building up with plaque.
 A healthy diet is the best defense against high cholesterol, high blood pressure and excess body weight (the three main factors contributing to heart disease).
 EVOO is a monounsaturated fat that has antioxidant properties.
 It offers protection against heart disease by controlling or lowering LDL (bad) cholesterol, while raising HDL (good) cholesterol levels.

 I recommend consuming two tablespoons of EVOO per day and while it does contain 120 calories per tablespoon, EVOO lessens the need for sugar and can increase one’s metabolism.
 Try using EVOO instead of butter for sauteing and baking.
 Drizzle it on bread, vegetables and salads.

-So, my message . . . stay heart healthy for the holidays and throughout the year with Extra Virgin Olive Oil.
+So, my message . . . stay heart healthy throughout the year with Extra Virgin Olive Oil.

 A useful reference is The Passionate Olive – 101 Things to do with Olive Oil by Carol Firenze.